 The workshop concludes with an hour-long public feedback talk and refreshments.
 If you are unable to join for the full afternoon workshop, please join us for the last hour, from 4-5 pm

-- DOMA proposes a smart-contract based community housing system in order to produce more equitable conditions for the urban precariat.
+- DOMA, a nonprofit organization, proposes a smart-contract based community housing system in order to produce more equitable conditions for the urban precariat.
 DOMA is a platform for networked home ownership and distributed well-being.
 Operating as a non-profit community development corporation, DOMA continually accumulates existing housing in city centers that provide a positive correlation between the purchase price and rental rate.
-DOMA was incubated at Moscow’s Strelka Institute through its post-graduate program The New Normal, directed by Benjamin Bratton.
-DOMA is developed by Maksym Rokmaniko, Francesco Sebregondi, and Francis Tseng.
+DOMA was incubated at Moscow’s Strelka Institute through its post-graduate research program, The New Normal, directed by Benjamin Bratton.

 - Francesco Sebregondi is a partner of DOMA, an architect and a researcher, whose work explores the intersections of violence, technology, and the urban condition.
 Since 2011 he is a Research Fellow at the award-winning practice Forensic Architecture, former Research Coordinator of the project (2013-2015), and co-editor of its first collective publication “Forensis: The Architecture of Public Truth” (Sternberg Press, 2014).
 Since 2015, he’s a CHASE-funded PhD candidate at the Centre for Research Architecture, Goldsmiths University of London, where his research examines the architecture of the Gaza blockade.
 In 2017, he was a participant in The New Normal speculative design programme at Strelka Institute in Moscow.
 Since 2017, he is also a Research Fellow at UCL’s Centre for Blockchain Technology.
 Francesco’s writings have been published in journals such as the Architectural Review, Volume, Footprint, the Avery Review, or City.
 He has taught a design studio at the School of Architecture, Royal College of Art (2013-2015).
 He lives and works between Paris and London.

 - Francis Tseng is a designer and software engineer working in simulation, machine learning, and games.
 In the past he was a designer at IDEO, an OpenNews fellow at the Coral Project (New York Times/Washington Post), a Researcher-in-Residence at NEW INC, adjunct professor at the New School, and was the co-publisher of The New Inquiry.
-While at The New Inquiry, Francis developed projects such as White Collar Crime Risk Zones and Bail Bloc, a well-known cryptocurrency scheme that raises funds against immigrant detention in the U.S. Presently he is working on economic and transit demand simulations for the Institute of Applied Economic Research, and developing a multiplayer game with DOMA.
+While at The New Inquiry, Francis developed projects such as White Collar Crime Risk Zones and Bail Bloc, a well-known cryptocurrency scheme that raises funds against immigrant detention in the U.S. Presently he is working on economic and transit demand simulations for the Institute of Applied Economic Research, and is a Lead Independent Researcher at the Jain Family Institute.